A smiling blonde woman with big glasses, wearing a light blue top with white patterns, posing against a blue background.

 I strive to create a space that feels safe, welcoming, and inclusive.
 My client-centered approach is grounded in the belief that every individual deserves to feel seen, heard, and empowered.
 I support clients in building understanding, developing coping tools, and finding their own sense of autonomy as they navigate life’s challenges.
 I use a trauma-informed and culturally responsive lens, drawing from therapeutic frameworks including dance movement therapy, play therapy, art, and mindfulness.

-I earned my Bachelor’s degree in Psychology and Dance Performance from Rhode Island College, and my Master’s in Clinical Mental Health Counseling with a specialization in Dance Movement Therapy from Lesley University.
+I earned my bachelor’s degree in Psychology and Dance Performance from Rhode Island College, and my master’s in Clinical Mental Health Counseling with a specialization in Dance Movement Therapy from Lesley University.
 I am a registered dance movement therapist (R-DMT) currently working toward board certification.
 I have provided care in pediatric palliative settings and facilitated animal- and nature-based therapeutic groups with diverse clients.

 Outside of work, I enjoy baking, crafting, reading, and taking scenic walks (usually ending with a coffee shop treat!).
 I love dancing and sharing the joy of movement and creativity with others.